• Skip to primary navigation

 • Prepare the frozen spinach as directed on the package.
 Place the prepared spinach in a strainer and push out the liquid.
 See Notes about fresh spinach

-• Slice the shallots and artichoke hearts; chop the garlic.
+• Chop the shallots and artichoke hearts; chop the garlic.
 Measure remaining ingredients.

 • Add 1 tablespoon of butter to a sauté pan over medium-high heat.
-When melted and starting to foam, add the shallots and sauté until starting to clear, about 2 minutes.
+When butter foams, add the shallots and sauté until starting to clear, about 2 minutes.

 • Add the artichoke hearts and garlic and sauté for another 2 minutes.